plilja/plilja.github.io/_posts/2020-04-16-what-makes-a-team-productive.md

 If you have ever developed code in a REPL, you have first-hand experience that iteration speed matters.
 In a REPL, you get instant feedback on your code.
-This means that you can work out a solution to a simple problem really fast.
+This means that you can work out a solution to a simple problem very fast.

 For a larger project where the REPL is not suitable.
 Things to consider when optimizing for iteration speed are: